iZeaoGamer/Zector/major.md

 Building terrain not disappearing when teleporting between dimensions.

 - Entering the nether portal should now teleport you faster than before.
 (Atleast 1 second after entering before teleportation.
 Before, this would happen 4 seconds after).
+- Added implementations for Enchantment tables.
+- Add basic implementations for end portal generations.
+(Currently in BETA, and may not work as expected).
+- Added hud (Popup), just like back in 2017, before scoreboards.
+- Added a check to ensure whether or not the player is in a faction for the hud.
+If not in a faction, it’ll return with the message: “No faction” instead of returning blank.
+- Fixed nether portals from crashing the server.
+- Fixed nether portals from lagging the server.
+- Fixed coordinates from returning a different color for Y and Z instead of leaving it as the same color.
+- Added drop party (Unfinished)
+- Added Chat Scramber, implemented new words to the chat scrambler system.
+- Fixed a crash upon player join.
+- Fixed a bug, where the hud bar wouldn’t appear even if the player had joined.
+You’d need to use the check to ensure whether or not the player should be having the hud bar.
+- Add basic implementations for Ender eyes.
+(A.K.A Eye of ender)
+- Fixed Eye Of Ender from having unusual behavior.
+- Fixed Eye Of Ender from not being placeable to the end portal frames, making it impossible to create the end portal.
+- Fixed a bug, where building terrain wouldn’t disappear.
+Note that most of this has been fixed.
+However, you may still experience this from time to time, since this is a Minecraft glitch.
+But we’ve patched some issues raised to do with this issue always occurring.